 These balancing qualities are medicine that can come through foods, lifestyle, herbs, the colors we wear and surround ourselves with, the scents we use, the kind of sounds we ingest and our general approach to living.
 In general, to stay in balance, kapha needs to get moving, pitta needs to alternate rest with activity and vata needs to live with more regularity.

 When we understand the doshas, and our prakruti and vikruti, it starts to makes sense why what works for one person doesn’t always work for another.
 A lighter vata may need some meat to ground, while a heavy kapha, may need a salad to lighten up.
 An intense pitta may need to sit on the couch sometimes and zone out while a sedentary kapha, needs to get moving every day.

 Anything can be medicine and anything can be poison, it all depends on the context (season, time of day, time of life) and the person being treated (their unique body type and what’s presently out of balance).
-With a little practice, we can learn to understand our nature, the conditions around us, and make choices that help us align with our nature rather than imbalance us.
+With a little practice, we can learn to understand our nature, the conditions around us, and make choices that help us align with our deeper nature rather than against it.